CoeJoder/metatrader4-server/README.md

-# MetaTrader 4 -- ZeroMQ bridge
+# MetaTrader 4 Server
-Provides a high-level trading interface to MetaTrader 4 via ZeroMQ sockets.
+Provides a remote interface and high-level API for MetaTrader 4.

 ![Diagram 1](diagram_1.png)